FedeClaudi/pyinspect/README.md

 pip install pyinspect
 ```

-## Can't remember a variable's name...
+## When you can't remember a variable's name..
 Allright, you've defined a bunch of variables and now can't remember the name or content of the one you need.
-Fear not, you can use `pyinspect` to print all variables in your local scope:
+Fear not, becuse you can use `pyinspect` to print all variables in your local scope:

 ``` python